 Please note that there are Affiliate Links in the content of Louisiana Woman Blog, and I will earn a commission if you purchase through those links.
 As an Amazon Associate, I earn from qualifying purchases.
 I have used these products that are highlighted below, and recommend them for your convenience.
 Thank you!

 Starting Fish Cakes With Zydeco Chop Chop

 A few weeks later I remembered those fish cakes and thought it was a good time to have some.
-Because it was Sunday evening all I wanted quick and easy.
-So I decided to use some Zydeco Chop Chop which is that blend from south Louisiana of dried onions, garlic, celery, peppers, green onions and parsley.
-That blend makes prep time so much speedier.
-All I did was re-hydrate the Chop Chop with a little water and saved time by not having to chop and saute’.
-One can always substitute a half cup of saute’ed vegetables of choice to flavor the patties, but I find the chop chop adds a depth of flavor that comes from the dehydration of the veggies and herbs.
-(See zydecochopchop.com at their new web sight for easy ordering if your grocer doesn’t carry it.)
+Because it was Sunday evening all I wanted was quick and easy.
+So I decided to use some Zydeco Chop Chop which is a dried blend from south Louisiana of onions, garlic, celery, peppers, green onions, and parsley.
+Those dried veggies make prep time much speedier.
+All I did was re-hydrate the Chop Chop with a little water and saved time by not having to chop and saute'.
+One can always substitute a half cup of cooked vegetables in oil to flavor the patties, but I find the Chop Chop adds a depth of flavor that comes from the dehydration of the veggies and herbs.
+Click the Zydeco Chop Chop to order from Amazon.

 1 pound sacalait fish fillets, patted dry with paper towel and chopped

 ¼ cup Zydeco Chop Chop, re-hydrated with a little water